Nya-Foundation/NekoCanvas/README.md

 ## 📬 Support

 Need help?
-Create an [issue](https://github.com/Nya-Foundation/neko-canvas/issues) on GitHub.
+Create an [issue](https://github.com/Nya-Foundation/NekoCanvas/issues) on GitHub.

 ---

 <div align="center">
-  Made with ❤️ by the NekoCanvas Team
+  Made with ❤️ by the Nya Foundation Team
 </div>